Dublin landmarks

 In 1762 the Wide Street Commission had this square of about 5 hectares laid out.

 On its west side are the Natural History Museum, the National Gallery and Leinster House.
-Worth seeing are the doors, the wrought iron balconies, the door knockers and the skylights of the houses.
+The doors, wrought iron balconies, door knockers and skylights of the houses are worth seeing.
 Many of them now house offices.
-People like Daniel O'Connell, the liberator of Ireland, used to live at No. 58, the poet William Butler Yeats at No. 82 or the playwright Oscar Wilde at No. 1.
-There is a statue of Danny in his memory Osbourne at the north east end of the park.
+People such as Daniel O'Connell, the liberator of Ireland, lived at number 58, the poet William Butler Yeats at number 82 and the playwright Oscar Wilde at number 1.
+In his memory there is a statue of Danny Osbourne at the north-east end of the park.

 The park also played a part in history for Dublin's poor.
 Soup kitchens were set up there during the famine of the 19th century.
 On the north-west side of the park is the Rutland Fountain, which was built in 1791 for the use of Dublin's poor.